create your own

 Writer's Market is the Bible for writers, particularly freelance writers.
 A 1,000+ page tome, it comes out once a year with thousands of listings for book publishers, consumer magazines, trade journals, and literary agents, and limited listings for newspapers, screenwriting, playwriting, greeting cards, and contests/awards.
 In addition to the listings, this anthology includes informational articles on freelance writing, professional writers' views on writing, a list of professional writing organizations, and a glossary of freelancing terms.

-The current version is the 2009 Writer's Market, the 88th annual edition.
+The newest version is the 2018 Writer's Market.
 Each year it is updated to reflect the most current (as of the book's publication date, of course) information on the magazines, publishing houses, etc.

-To give you an idea of the types of articles included, here is a list of the informational articles and writers' essays in Writer's Market 2009:
+To give you an idea of the types of articles included, here is a sample of the informational articles and writers' essays that have been included in past Writer's Market editions:

 • Before Your First Sale